"Alsace is not complicated, it's just complex"

 All good timing, as this approach provided a solid foundation of vineyard management and grape quality, which was in place when he started to make his own wine in 2004.

 Annual production is currently around 25,000 bottles, which is made up of 10 to 14 different cuveés depending on the year.
-70% of the production is exported, mostly to Japan, the USA, BeNeLux and the Scandinavian countries.
+70% of the production is exported, mostly to Japan, the USA, BeNeLux, the U.K. and the Scandinavian countries.

 The approach in the vineyard is organic with the introduction of more biodynamic practices.
 Laurent’s father planted the oldest vines in the 1960’s and 70’s and they provide an important legacy for the domain.
 Planting density in these older parcelles is between 5,500 and 6,500 vines per hectare.
 Parcelles planted since 2000 are at higher densities, ranging from 8,500 to 10,500 vines per hectare.
 Yields are managed on the low side to provide fruit concentration and encourage association with the different soil types.
 In Alsace, grass and local flora between the rows is fairly standard and here it’s left between every second row and managed by ploughing and disking.
 On some steep parcelles the work is completely done manually.

 The approach in the cellar is careful and patient.
 Fermentation is from indigenous yeasts and is allowed to run to take the white wines through to a dry finish.
 The degree of filtration, or filtration at all, depends on individual cuveés and the use of sulphur is parsimonious.